Images of Gaussian and other stochastic processes under closed, densely-defined, unbounded linear operators: Introduction

-This note aims to give a short, self-contained, rigorous proof of \eqref{eq:image_GP}, treating $T$ as a partially-defined and unbounded linear operator.
+This note aims to give a short, self-contained, rigorous proof of \eqref{eq:image_GP}, treating $T$ as an unbounded operator.
 Our main result, which rests upon Hille's theorem for the Bochner integral, is the following: